labex-labs/open-source-labs/python/python-mastery/lab-ex3-3-class-variables-and-class-methods/en/step3.md

 ## Key Points about Class Variables and Inheritance

-From this example, we can observe several important points:
+From this example, we can draw several important conclusions:

-1. The `DStock` class inherits all methods from `Stock` (like `cost()`) without having to redefine them.
+1. The `DStock` class inherits all the methods from the `Stock` class, such as the `cost()` method, without having to redefine them.
+This is one of the main advantages of inheritance, as it saves you from writing redundant code.
-2. By simply overriding the `types` class variable, we changed how data is converted when creating new instances.
+2. By simply overriding the `types` class variable, we've changed how data is converted when creating new instances of `DStock`.
+This shows how class variables can be used to customize the behavior of a subclass.
-3. The base class (`Stock`) remains unchanged and still works with float values.
+3. The base class, `Stock`, remains unchanged and still works with `float` values.
+This means that the changes we made to the subclass don't affect the base class, which is a good design principle.
-4. The `from_row()` class method works correctly with both classes, showing the power of inheritance.
+4. The `from_row()` class method works correctly with both the `Stock` and `DStock` classes.
+This demonstrates the power of inheritance, as the same method can be used with different subclasses.

-This demonstrates how class variables can be used as a configuration mechanism that subclasses can override to customize behavior, without having to rewrite methods.
+This example clearly shows how class variables can be used as a configuration mechanism.
+Subclasses can override these variables to customize their behavior without having to rewrite the methods.

 ## Design Discussion

-Consider the alternative approach of placing the type conversions in the `__init__` method:
+Let's consider an alternative approach where we place the type conversions in the `__init__` method:

 ```python
 class Stock: